jhpyle/docassemble/_docs/initial.md

 submit`], and [`main page post`] directives in the [Configuration].
 You can also customize these values with the [`set_title()`] function.

+<a name="error help">The [`metadata`] block also accepts the directive
+`error help`.
+This is [Markdown] text that will be converted to HTML and included on any error screen that appears to the user during the interview.
+You can also provide this text on a server-wide basis using the [`error help`] directive in the [Configuration].

 # <a name="objects"></a>Creating `objects`

 {% highlight yaml %}